 The time spent in college earning a degree can often be put to better use gaining experience.
 True, certain professions like doctors and licensed professional engineers require college degrees.
 But there are plenty of jobs out there where it makes more sense to skip college and immediately embark on a career because on-the-job experience is more valuable than a post-high school education.
 And while those who decide to skip college won’t have a college degree after four years, they will have accrued four years of valuable experience under their belt.
 Even better, they’ll be $180,000 ahead in the ledger book, assuming they earned a modest average salary of $25,000 annually over that same period.

 There are plenty of relatively good paying jobs available that don’t require a college degree.
-According to US Labor Department projections, 63 percent of all new jobs that will be created between 2010 and 2020 won’t require a college degree.
-In fact, Forbes identified 20 surprisingly well-paying jobs that don’t require a bachelor’s degree; many of those listed require just a high school diploma or equivalent including administrative services managers (median income: $79,540), construction supervisors ($59,150), wholesale and manufacturing sales reps ($53,540), electricians ($49,320), plumbers ($47,750), and insurance sales agents ($47,450).
+According to US Labor Department projections, 63% of all new jobs that will be created between now and 2020 won’t require a college degree.
+In fact, Forbes identified 20 surprisingly well-paying jobs that don’t require a bachelor’s degree; many of those listed require just a high school diploma or equivalent including:

 Of course, I’m not advocating everybody skip college.
 I’m just saying it’s not for everyone.

-Statistics show that people with a bachelors degree will earn 1.66 times more over their lifetime than someone with only a high school education.
+Statistics show that people with a bachelor’s degree will earn, on average, $830,000 more over their lifetime than someone with only a high school education.

-Then again, there are plenty of millionaires out there — and approximately 30 billionaires — without college degrees.
+Then again, there are plenty of millionaires out there — and at least 14 billionaires — without college degrees.